Chiral spin liquid phase of the triangular lattice Hubbard model: a density matrix renormalization group study: Introduction:

 We study the triangular lattice Hubbard model on infinite cylinders with finite circumference using the density matrix renormalization group (DMRG) technique\cite{White1992,White1993,Ostlund1995,Schollwock2011}, a variational method to find the ground state of a Hamiltonian within the matrix product state (MPS) ansatz.
-This method has previously been applied to the Hubbard model on a triangular lattice two-leg ladder, providing evidence for a $U(1)$ spin liquid phase with a spinon Fermi surface\cite{Mishmash2015}.
+This method has previously been applied to an extended Hubbard model on a triangular lattice two-leg ladder, providing evidence for a $U(1)$ spin liquid phase with a spinon Fermi surface\cite{Mishmash2015}.
 For systems larger than the two-leg ladder, to our knowledge there exists only one prior paper\cite{Shirakawa2017} that uses DMRG to study the triangular lattice Hubbard model.
-The authors of that study used the finite-system DMRG to confirm the existence of a nonmagnetic insulating phase; in our infinite-system DMRG study, we study the nature of the phase by investigating the entanglement spectrum and the response to adiabatic spin-flux insertion through the cylinder.
+The authors of that study used the finite-system DMRG to confirm the existence of a nonmagnetic insulating phase.
+In our infinite-system DMRG study, we investigate the nature of the phase by studying the entanglement spectrum and the response to adiabatic spin-flux insertion through the cylinder as accomplished by twisting boundary conditions; we also study the MPS transfer matrix spectra, allowing us to rule out the possibility that we observe a Dirac spin liquid.
+We study the model on a variety of cylinders with different circumferences and boundary conditions.
+With some cylinder geometries we find a chiral spin liquid phase regardless of how we twist the boundary conditions, while for the others the chiral phase exists for a range of twisted boundary conditions, and in particular for those for which the ground state is closest to obeying the symmetries of the full two-dimensional lattice.
+While caution is required when extrapolating from cylinders to the 2D limit, taken together, the results for the various cylinders point to the existence of the chiral spin liquid phase in the full two-dimensional lattice as well.

+The organization of the paper is as follows: in section \ref{sec:model}, we introduce the model we study and the mixed-space representation used in the simulations.
+In section \ref{sec:phase_diagram}, we demonstrate the existence of metallic, nonmagnetic insulating, and magnetically ordered phases of the model, and furthermore show that the intermediate phase breaks time reversal symmetry.
+We present detailed results for five different cylinder geometries.
+Readers wishing to see even more complete data are encouraged to read the Supplemental Material; those interested primarily in the identification of the chiral spin liquid phase can proceed to section \ref{sec:CSL}, in which we show that the intermediate phase is in fact a chiral spin liquid.
+Finally, in section \ref{sec:discussion}, we discuss the results, placing them in the context of recent experiments and other theoretical studies.